Showing posts sorted by relevance for query Veto. Sort by date Show all posts

 Get Well Soon (Lindsay Lohan) (2007), silkscreen on canvas, by ©Scott Hug on Blackball Projects.

 Black Ball Projects is a US-based, non-profit arts collective, founded in 2015 with the mission of providing gallery space for contemporary artists unable to secure exposure through mainstream channels.
-Created by and for those described as “working diligently on the periphery of the greater art world”, Black Ball Projects’ charter is to support diversity in the production and display of art, noting the present inequalities in representation on the basis of gender, race and economic opportunity.
+Created by and for those described as “working diligently on the periphery of the greater art world”, Black Ball Projects’ charter is to support DEI (diversity, equity and inclusion) in the production and display of art, noting the present inequalities in representation on the basis of gender, race and economic opportunity.
 Black Ball Projects has thus far curated some 30 physical exhibitions and three online viewing rooms, the scope of which was expanded during the COVID-19 pandemic.
 Black Ball Projects is funded by donations and sales of donated works from participating artists.
 In 2019 it was officially declared a Non-Profit Arts Organization (501(c)(3)) and thus granted federal tax-exemption status.

 Monday, November 14, 2022